FeatureBaseDB/www/content/blog/terraform-experiment.md

 At my day job at [Molecula](https://www.molecula.com/), I often find myself needing to perform a simple experiment and I run off and install a bunch of tools, run a bunch of tests, make brilliant observations and then go onto the next Big Thing.
-The problem with this approach is if I run my experiments on my local laptop, it becomes cluttered and the kruft builds up into an unmanageable rats nest.
+The problem with this approach is if I run my experiments on my local laptop, it becomes cluttered and the cruft builds up into an unmanageable rats nest.
 When I run my experiments on machines in the cloud, many juicy artifacts are often lost when my cloud machine is destroyed.
 I usually capture the major focus of the experiement in notes,